 1. Do I need a visa?

+You might need a visa to attend our selection symposium and to join us for your PhD project.
 On the website of the Federal Foreign Office you can find out if you need a visa to enter Germany.

+If you require a visa for the selection symposium we will gladly issue an invitation letter.
 You will need this letter when you apply for a visa at the German Embassy in your country of residence.

+If you have been accepted as a future PhD researcher for a PhD project within the IMPRS-gBGC we will provide an invitation letter, a hosting agreement and additional documents if needed.
+Non EU-citizens usually receive a visa for 3 month to enter Germany.
 Upon your arrival in Germany we will help you with the formalities necessary to obtain a residence permit from the local authorities.

 2. What is living in Germany like?